 So you want to try Uber in Tokyo?

 Well, this popular (and often controversial) app has a presence in Tokyo, all right, but keep in mind that it’s a very small one.
-Tokyo is the only part of Japan where it operates, and it’s a taxi-hailing rather than a ridesharing app.
-(Uber also started a ridesharing project in Fukuoka in early 2015, but that proved to be short-lived, as the government declared it illegal.)
+Available now in Tokyo, Osaka, Fukuoka, Nagoya, Kyoto but not Sapporo currently.

 Perhaps the first question to ask is, “Is it worth it?”

 Uber tends to thrive in cities where taxi operators are found lacking in comparison, what with problems such as rude drivers trying to rip passengers off, poorly maintained cabs, and the difficulty of flagging down a taxi.
 Tokyo, however, doesn’t really have to deal with these issues.

 For one, Tokyo has a very efficient railway system, thus making cabs more of a pricey last resort.
 And for those who do need to use taxis, Tokyo’s taxis tend to be clean, comfortable, and well-maintained, with the drivers being affable, polite, and honest.
 The meters work just fine, too, so there’s no need to worry about being ripped off.
 When Tokyo’s cab industry is already doing its job well, it seems to make little sense for Uber to have entered the market.

 However, Uber does have some slight edges over its competitors, so here’s a rundown of Uber ‘s pros and cons: